nikhilaravi/hapi-authentication/README.md

   - [Node-HapiJS](https://github.com/hapijs/hapi)
   - [Node-Bell](https://github.com/hapijs/bell)

-  #3rd party authentication using hapi plugins
+##Tutorial!

+We'll be using:

-  * Bell to do the OAuth authenitcation with the provider
+  * Bell to do the OAuth authentication with the provider
   * hapi-auth-cookie to save the user’s profile information into an encrypted cookie which can be used throughout the rest of the application to determine the authentication status.

+Follow each step of the tutorial in the Tutorial Folder to build up your auth code.
+Step 3 contains the full code for authentication.

 ##Endpoints

   * / - can be accessed with or without authentication
   * /login  - authenticates with 3rd party provider